mhlakhani/mhlakhani-com/content/2022/04/impact-through-influence.md

     "title": "Impact through Influence",
     "date": "2022/04/27",
     "tags": ["work", "career", "facebook", "tech-lead-academy"],
-    "excerpt": "On creating impact indirectly through others as a tech lead.", "featured": true
+    "excerpt": "On creating impact indirectly through others as a tech lead."
 }

 > NOTE: This is part of the [tech lead academy](/blog/2022/04/tech-lead-academy/) series.
 This post contains mostly raw notes from the course I took from Kent Beck.